anonymous2323121/SUGAR/README.md

 ## Computational Time
-For the simulation part, we implemented the DAG estimation step on NVIDIA Tesla T4 GPU, and it took about 5 to 20 minutes when $d$ ranges from 50 to 150 for one data replication.
-We implemented the rest of testing on N1 standard CPU, and it took about 2 minutes for one data replication.
-For real data analysis, each dataset required approximately 30 hours due to the testing of every edge in the large-scale network ($127 \times 127$).
+For the simulations, we implemented the DAG estimation step on the NVIDIA Tesla T4 GPU, and it took about 5 to 20 minutes when $d$ ranges from 50 to 150 for one data replication.
+We implemented the rest of the testing procedure on the N1 standard CPU, and it took about 2 minutes for one data replication.
+For the real data application, it took about 30 hours to test every edge in this large $127 \times 127$ network.

 ## References